vesaakerman/easy-fedora-to-bag/docs/index.md

 The first bag will contain the content of the original folder.
 The second bag will be a Is-Version-Of of the first bag, and will contain the accessible files from the original folder, and all remaining files.
 Two additional properties are added to the bag-info.txt, Base-URN and Base-Doi, denoting the urn:nbn and doi of the first version

+### fedora-versioned
+A fedora-versioned transformation takes several dataset-ids that are meant to be versions of each other, and creates a bag-sequence in the given order.
+The `input-file` should contain a list of dataset-ids, in the correct order, first version first.
+Two additional properties are added to the bag-info.txt, Base-URN and Base-Doi, denoting the urn:nbn and doi of the first version.

+Omitting the option `output-dir` implies a dry run.
+In that case the CSV file will have one bag-sequence per line.
+A sequence may contain datasets not in the input if referenced by datasets in the input.
+Datasets not in the input that reference a sequence but are not referenced by a sequence won't appear.

 INSTALLATION AND CONFIGURATION
 ------------------------------